-Post Traumatic Stress Disorder (PTSD) is a problem that is found in people who might have experienced some severe shock or undergone a terrifying event.
+Post Traumatic Stress Disorder (PTSD) is a mental health condition that is found in people who might have experienced some severe shock or undergone a terrifying event.

 PTSD statistics are frightening… Approximately 7.7 million American adults aged 18 and older, or about 3.5 per cent of people in this age group in a given year, have Post-Traumatic Stress Disorder (PTSD).
 PTSD can strike one at any age, even though the average age of its onset has been established at 23.